2 Weeks / April, 2022 / Software Engineer Portfolio

 UX/UI, copywriting, iconography

-Ugi is a Software Developer who is passionate about delivering impactful digital experience.
-After hours, he runs a digital agency, Priffle where they create phenomenal products that harness the power of brands.
+Ugi is a Software Engineer who is passionate about delivering impactful digital experience.

 To promote himself and his skills to potential clients, Ugi needed a website for his portfolio.
 Ugi knew exactly what he wanted to deliver on his website, so I was able to create the site map and wireframe quickly and select the visual style we both loved by talking through the mood board.